Signed in as:

 In addition, we set out to hear from residents of Watts, Wilmington, Harbor Gateway, San Pedro, neighboring, and or surrounding areas to tell us how to improve LA community transportation and to introduce the EvClean15 community transit.

-Survey participant winners of the June E-bike and E-scooter giveaways will be announced July 4th, 2025, on Instagram.
-Over 1000 LA Residents shared their thoughts, we heard you.
+Over 1000 LA Residents shared their thoughts, and we heard you.
 If you'd like to share your thoughts on LA community transportation, take the survey today.

 The Niles Foundation is proud to partner with Aclima, the California Air Resources Board (CARB), and the Statewide Mobile Monitoring Initiative (SMMI) to bring hyperlocal air quality monitoring to communities across California.
 Through this groundbreaking initiative, mobile sensor-equipped vehicles collect real-time data on pollutants, toxic air contaminants, and greenhouse gases—especially in historically underserved neighborhoods like Gardena, Alondra Park, and Lawndale.